puppetlabs/puppet-docs/source/puppet/3.7/reference/services_commands.markdown

 ### Puppet Master

-Puppet master compiles and serves configuration catalogs for any number of Puppet agent nodes, using Puppet modules and various other data sources.
+Puppet master compiles and serves configuration catalogs for any number of Puppet agents, using Puppet modules and various other data sources.

 For more information, see: